robertnunn/7DTD-Modlets/README.md

 ## Works in progress
 - Faster Gyro Reverse: Trying to increase the gyrocopter's reverse speed when on the ground, to make maneuvering easier.
 - Vehicles Mods: Adds mods for vehicles.
 Currently vehicles have slots for mods, but no vehicle mods are currently implemented.
+There seems to be issues with what passive_effects are implemented.
+This is currently a placeholder for when those features are implemented.
+- Repair Wrench: Adds the repair functionality to the wrench's secondary use (default: right-click)